dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 Structuring of Hyperlaunch
 --------------------------

-The structure of hyperlaunch is built around the existing capabilities of the host boot protocol.
+The structure of Hyperlaunch is built around the existing capabilities of the host boot protocol.
 This approach was driven by the objective not to require modifications to the boot loader.
 The only requirement is that the boot loader supports the Multiboot2 (MB2) protocol.
 For UEFI boot, our recommendation is to use GRUB.efi to load Xen and the initial domain materials via the multiboot2 method.
-On Arm platforms, hyperlaunch is compatible with the existing interface for boot into the hypervisor.
+On Arm platforms, Hyperlaunch is compatible with the existing interface for boot into the hypervisor.